eljefe303030/Melius/THP/ReadMe.md

 Do not update any mods within this mod list.
 Reason being is that mods have been patched, both by including a patch file and binary patching.
 Consequences of updating mods can include mods no longer functioning as intended, to the whole mod list not working.

+Kelishnikov has produced a spreadsheet that shows the pointer handle figures with no Optionals, No Extra Creations, just SKK fast start at the beginning of a new game in THP version 1.4.
+If you suddenly start getting crashes and you have added additional mods, check your pointer handle figures.
+You can get the figures via [Starfield Engine Fixes](https://www.nexusmods.com/starfield/mods/10457).

 ## Gameplay Guide

 ### Additional Key Commands